Mike55Young/BDMref/README.md

 ## Prerequisites

-To be able to run this you need to have Python 3 installed.
+To be able to run this you need to have Python 3, and the pywin32 package for Python installed.
 It was developed on Python version 3.8

+### Installing Python on Windows

+You can obtain the latest version of Python from the Microsoft store.
+It is a free app.

+The latest version at the time of writing is Python 3.10 Simply click on the latest version (highest number) and then click the Get button.

+Version 3.11 is there in Beta form but I would recommend that you stick to the non-beta releases unless you are feeling adventurous!

+### pywin32 package

 You will also need to have the pywin32 package installed to enable the clipboard handling functionality.
 It can be installed by running the following command in a Windows Command prompt:
 	pip install pywin32

+A batch file (install_pywin32.bat) is provided to run this command but it may run foul of some anti-virus software.

 More detailed installation instructions can be found at:
 https://www.geeksforgeeks.org/how-to-install-pywin32-on-windows/